staging-951d-madcitymultimedia/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 * Send a request: Creates a send request block.
 * Add blocks: Opens the block menu.
-* Explorer templates: Opens up a menu of prebuilt Flows to load and discover.
+* Explore templates: Opens up a menu of prebuilt Flows to load and discover.

 These are suggestions to help you get started building a Flow.